 - Dispose of old expired bottles.

 - Products are sometimes divided into two categories: 1) chemical sunscreens that are absorbed into the skin and absorb UV rays and 2) mineral sunscreens that rest on top of the skin and reflect UV rays.
-Mineral sunscreens are harder to find in stores than chemical sunscreens, which are widely avaiable; New Seasons and Whole Foods usually carry mineral sunscreens by Badger Balm or California Baby.
+Mineral sunscreens (containing zinc oxide or titanium dioxide) are harder to find in stores than chemical sunscreens, which are widely available; New Seasons and Whole Foods usually carry mineral sunscreens by Badger Balm or California Baby.

 - Children and teens who dislike the white tint left on the skin by many mineral sunscreens might prefer a “clear” or “tinted” mineral sunscreen.